mkijowski/wsu-cs-remote-setup/README.md

 After you select what you want from the above click "Get Your Ninite" to get an installer.
 Run that installer to install the selected software for you.

-In addition to the tools from ninite, I would strongle recommend [MobaXterm](https://mobaxterm.mobatek.net/download.html).
+In addition to the tools from ninite, I would strongly recommend [MobaXterm](https://mobaxterm.mobatek.net/download.html).
 Mobaxterm provides a great interface to the Windows Subsystem for Linux tools we installed earlier.
-Speaking of, now that Mobaxterm is installed we should finish setting up WSL Ubuntu by launching mobaxterm, selecting a WSL ubuntu terminal, and creating a username and password for our new WSLinux Ubunutu install.
+Speaking of, now that Mobaxterm is installed we should finish setting up WSL Ubuntu by launching Mobaxterm, selecting a WSL ubuntu terminal, and creating a username and password for our new WSLinux Ubunutu install.